sbenoit-gc/MDEVPBRs/README.md

 Clone, or download the zip, to your local UE projects directory.
 Open with UE 4.25 or newer.
-Application packages, isntalls, and runs on Android and IOS devices but the buttons are small.
+The application packages, installs, and runs on Android and IOS devices however the onscreen buttons are small.

 <img src="Assets4Reference/PBRSample.png" width="600" align="right" />